limansky/scala-test-it/README.md

 You can also mix all of the approaches, for example, if you don't want to store private keys in the repository.

 You can find settings description at [TestIt JUnit 5 Adapter readme](https://github.com/testit-tms/adapters-java/tree/main/testit-adapter-junit5#configuration).

+## Implementation details and features

+ - `TestitReporter` - ScalaTest reporter collecting test run events and passing them to Test IT server.
+   So, Test IT test run status will be updating as the tests progress.

+ - `TestitScalatestFramework` - implementation of sbt test framework for Test IT integration, allowing to filter out tests only selected for the test run.

 [scalatest]: https://www.scalatest.org/